alberterc/komodihub/README.md

 # Komodihub
-Simple personal web app which analyse the stocks in the IDX market.
+Simple personal web app which analyses the stocks in the IDX market.

 _Built with Streamlit on Python_